astampoulis/makam-paper-funpearl/makamcode/04-ml-subset.md

 ```

 ADVISOR.
 Right, so when declaring a datatype, we introduce a `typeconstructor` variable so
-that we can refer to the type recursive when we declare our constructors.
+that we can refer to the type recursively when we declare our constructors.
 And we also have
-acces to the right number of polymorphic variables, matching the `Arity` of the
+access to the right number of polymorphic variables, matching the `Arity` of the
 constructor.
-I like how you split out the declaration of the type itself from the "rest of the program" part, this could become unwieldy otherwise.
+I like how you split out the declaration of the type itself from the "rest of the program" part, since this could become unwieldy otherwise.

 STUDENT.
 That's what I thought too.
-And I see why you made the type constructors carry their arity -- to keep types well-formed by construction.
-In order to be able to actually refer to the type constructors though, don't we need a type former:
+And I see why you made the type constructors carry their arities -- to keep types well-formed by construction.
+In order to be able to actually refer to the type constructors, though, don't we need a type former:
 ```makam
 tconstr : typeconstructor T -> subst typ T -> typ.
 ```

 ADVISOR.
 We do.
 Also keep in mind that in a richer type system, we probably would need an
-extra kind checking predicate.
+extra kind-checking predicate.
 But this will do for now.
 Let's just make sure this is fine --
-I'll write down the declaration of binary terms, to make sure we're not missing anything, and typecheck it with Makam.
+I'll write down the declaration of binary trees, to make sure we're not missing anything, and typecheck it with Makam.

 ```makam
 %type (datatype_declaration